mendix/docs/content/en/docs/refguide9/modeling/app-explorer/modules/_index.md

 Furthermore, a module can contain many different types of documents.
 Each type of document is described in its own domain-specific language (DSL).
 For example, user-interface forms are described by using a visual language with elements like text boxes, tables and grids.
 Below you see tables grouped by category of all the different kinds of documents you can create within a module.

 {{% alert color="info" %}}
 Mendix Modules are distinct from React Native modules.
 Mendix modules are portions of your app which can include a data model, logic, and UI with a portable security model.

-React Native modules expose native Java/Objective-C and C++ objects allowing for React Native apps (in Mendix apps you can leverage these modules via widgets or JavaScript actions to use device sensors or capabilities).
+React Native modules expose native Java/Objective-C and C++ objects allowing for React Native apps (in Mendix apps, you can leverage these modules via widgets or JavaScript actions to use device sensors or capabilities).
 {{% /alert %}}

 ## 2 Module Types {#module-types}

 {{% alert color="info" %}}
-In Mendix 9, Add-on modules and Solution modules were previously available in preview for select customers and partners as part of an early access program.
-In Mendix 10, this functionality is generally available and ready for use by any customer or partner.
+In Studio Pro 9, add-on modules and solution modules were previously available in preview for select customers and partners as part of an early access program.
+In Studio Pro 10, this functionality is generally available for all users.
 {{% /alert %}}

 When you create a module, it has a default **app module** type.
 The type can be changed at any time in [Module Settings](/refguide9/module-settings/).